Intelligent-Silicon/AutoUnattend/Microsoft-Windows-PnpCustomizationsWinPE.md

 </settings>
 ```

 Other variations are shown below, but you increase the risk of failure when drive letters are pointing to the wrong drive or the network share is not accessible because network drivers are missing or the network share login credentials are missing from the AutoUnattend.xml file preventing windowsPE from connecting to password protected network shares.

+More information on Network shares, their limitations and how to enable them for use in the autoUnattend.xml file can be found in this link. https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-network-drivers-initializing-and-adding-drivers

 ```
 <Path>C:\Drivers</Path>